 And Heurist incorporates features such as repeatable fields, simple creation and use of relationships (record linking), automatic mapping and timelines, on-the-fly record structure change, and sharing of pre-configured database schemas through a central clearing-house.

-You can use the free service hosted at the University of Sydney Data Centre (heurist.sydney.edu.au) or one of the other listed services, or you set up Heurist on your own server or cloud service in a couple of hours.
+To get started, you can use the free service hosted at the University of Sydney Data Centre (heurist.sydney.edu.au) or one of the other listed services, or set up Heurist on your own server or cloud service in a couple of hours.
 Databases are easily migrated between servers.

-New databases take only a few minutes to set up, although an investment in downloading well-designed data structures and in fine-tuning these by eliminating unneeded fields, setting field labelling, field order, field widths, field requirements and repetition of values will lead to a better user experience.
+New databases take only a few minutes to set up, although an investment in downloading well-designed data structures (templates) and in fine-tuning these (e.g. eliminating unneeded fields, setting field labelling, field order, field widths, field requirements and repetition of values), will lead to a better user experience.

 And you can continue to evolve your database design at any time without affecting your existing data.